 A research study by the NHTSA stated that a motorist can decrease the likelihood of a fatal accident by 45 percent if a seat belt is worn.
 Far too many drivers in Tennessee operate their vehicles without a seat belt on.
 However, studies have proven that wearing a seat belt greatly reduces the probability of surviving a motor vehicle collision.

 Contact a Personal Injury Attorney Today

 Greg Coleman Law takes pride in the successes of our clients.
-As such, we work hard to develop a case based on ample research, thorough investigation, and expert resources.
+As such, our injury attorneys and support staff work hard to develop a case based on ample research, thorough investigation, and expert resources.
 If you or a loved one has been injured in an auto accident due to the negligence of another, you may be entitled to compensation payments for the losses that you have endured.
 Costs such as medical bills, lost wages, and pain and suffering are all subject to payment by the at-fault party in the collision.